-SmartCore Pro vs. SmartCore Ultra: What’s the Difference?
+SmartCore Pro vs. Ultra: What are the Similarities?
+What’s the Difference?

 SmartCore Ultra features a WPC (Wood-Plastic Composite) core.
 WPC incorporates an ultra-fine sawdust called wood flour into its construction.
 This gives the floor some extra “bounce” and makes it feel a bit more like authentic hardwood species.
-It also makes it a bit more sound-dampening, for a quieter surface.
+It also makes it a bit more sound-dampening, for noise-reduction.

-Additionally: Lowes markets SmartCore Ultra as “Hi-Def” flooring—meaning there’s more detail in its design layer.
+Additionally: Lowes markets SmartCore Ultra flooring as “Hi-Def” flooring—meaning there’s more detail in its design layer.

 …While SmartCore Pro Has an SPC Core